 - The Power of Creation: The Muchōrin gives her the power of materialization.

 - Proper Tights with a Skirt: Wears these both in her Magic Guild school uniform and while acting as one of the Six Heroes.

 - Red Oni, Blue Oni: The Blue to Nine's Red as she's usually the one to rein in her temper.

 - Ship Tease: With Kazuma.
 Until Terumi got to him.

-- Taking You with Me: A dying Hazama stabs her just as Terumi is killed by Hakumen's Time Killer.
+- Taking You with Me: A weakened Hazama stabs her just as Terumi is hit by Hakumen's Time Killer, although everyone involved survives.

-- Tranquil Fury: When Celica and Nine spill tea all over her, she gives a long speech while keeping her gentle voice.
+- When Celica and Nine spill tea all over her, she gives a long speech while keeping her gentle voice.
 Kazuma is too frightened to even look at her.

 - Unwitting Pawn: Terumi exploited her love for Kazuma to have his geas lifted.
-He proceeds to stab them both and toss them into a Cauldron.
+He proceeds to stab both her and Nine and toss them into a Cauldron.
 She's hated herself for this ever since.